-the mere effort of speaking almost always causes their brows to contract.
-Men of all mees frown when they are in any way perplexed in through, as 1 infer from the answers which I have received to my queries; but I framed them hadly, confounding absorbed meditation with perplexed reflection.
+Men of all races frown when they are in any way perplexed in thought, as I infer from the answers which I have received to my queries; but I framed them badly, confounding absorbed meditation with perplexed reflection.
 Nevertheless, it is clear that the Australians, Malays, Hindoos, and Kafirs of South Africa frown, when they are puzzled.
-Dobrizhoffer remarks that the Guaranies of South America on like occasions knit their brows.
+Dobritzhoffer remarks that the Guaranies of South America on like occasions knit their brows.4

 From these considerations, we may conclude that frowning is not the expression of simple reflection, however profound, or of attention, however close, but of something difficult or displeasing encountered in a train of thought or in action.
-Deep reflection can, however, seldom be long carried on without some difficulty, so that it will generally be accompanied by a frown.
-Hence it is that frowning commonly gives to the countenance. as Sir C. Bell remarks, an aspect of intellectual energy.
-But in order that this effect may be produced, the eves must be clear and steady, or they may be cast downwards, as often occurs in deep thought.
-The countenance must not be otherwise disturbed, as in the case of an ill-tempered or peevish man, or of one who shows the effects of prolonged suffering, with dulled eves and drooping jaw, or who perceives a bad taste in his food, or who finds it difficult to perform some trifling act, such as threading a needle.
+Deep reflection can, however, seldom be long carried on without some difficulty, so that it will generally be accompanied by a frown!
+Hence it is that frowning commonly gives to the countenance, as Sir C. Bell remarks, an aspect of intellectual energy.
+But in order that this effect may be produced, the eyes must be clear and steady, or they may be cast downwards, as often occurs in deep thought.
+The countenance must not be otherwise disturbed, as in the case of an ill-tempered or peevish man, or of one who shows the effects of prolonged suffering, with dulled eyes and drooping jaw, or who perceives a bad taste in his food, or who finds it difficult to perform some trifling act, such as threading a needle.
 In these cases a frown may often be seen, but it will be accompanied by some other expression, which will entirely prevent the countenance having an appearance of intellectual energy or of profound thought.

-'History of the Abipones,' Eng. translat. vol. ii. p.
+4 4 History of the Abipones,' Eng. translat. vol. ii. p.
 59, as quoted by Lubbock, 'Origin of Civilisation,' 1870, p.
-355. CHAP.
-IX.
+355.